 An effective CWPP can provide the necessary visibility into each segment of these processes, all through a single console and group of APIs.
 Moreover, it works proactively to secure workloads regardless of their physical—or more ephemeral—location.

 You might have read one of the preceding examples and come to a different conclusion.
 Perhaps the expanding medical practice and the government branch might additionally benefit from a CWPP tool, for instance.
 If this or a similar thought occurred to you, you’re likely correct.
-While each of the examples would certainly require the associated solution, combing two or more approaches can often represent an optimal solution.
+While each of the examples would certainly require the associated solution, combining two or more approaches can often represent an optimal solution.

 As cloud-reliant infrastructure becomes ever more commonplace, the demand for holistic security solutions has never been higher.
 However, the dynamic and transient nature of the cloud makes it difficult to secure.
 Moreover, its flexibility means that no two architectures require identical solutions.